w3c/wot-architecture/proposals/WoT Architecture Explainer - Baseline.md

 [//]: # (7.3.2019)

 ## What’s all this then?

-[A brief, 4-5 paragraph explanation of the feature’s value.
-Outline what the feature does and how it accomplishes those goals (in prose).
-If your feature creates UI, this is a great place to show mocks and user flows.]
+[//]: # (A brief, 4-5 paragraph explanation of the feature’s value.
+Outline what the feature does and how it accomplishes those goals in prose.
+If your feature creates UI, this is a great place to show mocks and user flows.)

 The W3C Web of Things (WoT) was created to enable interoperability across IoT Platforms and application domains using Web technology.